What to do if Your Dishwasher Leaks (And other Leaking Appliances)

 Once the water has been shut off, make sure to use towels or other absorbent materials to soak up as much of the leaking water as possible.
 If there is standing, leaked water on your flooring, use a dry towel to absorb it before using a wet towel.

 After you have cleaned up the water, you can check the dishwasher for any loose connections or broken pipes.
 You may need to remove some parts from your dishwasher door in order to get a clear view of the hose connections and couplings.
-Make sure to check if your appliance is still under warranty before you begin repairs.
+Make sure to check if your appliance is still under warranty before you begin water damage repairs.

 What does it mean when the washer is leaking from the bottom?
 If you’ve seen any water leakage either the front or in the back after a wash cycle, this may mean you need to drain the water in the drain hose / water supply tube.
 This happens in both top-loading and front-loading washing machines.
 You can also refer to and carefully follow the manufacturer instructions for this process.